Female Reproductive System

 Normal Period Symptoms

-Natural fluctuations of reproductive hormones throughout the menstrual cycle can bring about a myriad of symptoms.
+Natural fluctuations of reproductive hormones throughout the menstrual cycle can bring about a myriad of period symptoms.
 Many women do not experience many discomforts during their periods, whereas others might report mild physical symptoms right before and during menses.
 They might include:

 It is important to make a distinction between typical symptoms women experience around the time of their periods from more severe physical and emotional symptoms characteristic to premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMMD), which are discussed below in the Menstrual Disorders section.